sohankshirsagar/lsproxy/README.md

 |Playground|We've implemented a sample project in different languages and a UI built with [marimo](https://github.com/marimo-team/marimo) for you to play around with|**No**|
 |Code Graph|Start from a single file and visualize how your code webs out|**Yes**|

+## <a name="contributing">Building products with lsproxy</a>

+If you're building AI coding agents or code RAG, or would like to use `lsproxy` in a commercial product, please reach out!

 ## <a name="contributing">Contributing</a>

 We appreciate all contributions!
 You don't need to be an expert to help out.